 I want to thank The Thinking Hut for taking the risk of having me over together with a couple of guests shooting god-knows-what at both of their locations.
 These vlogs are, above all, playful (do.not.take.them.too.seriously), and pretty blunt because – and this is a spoiler – my mum vlogged with me, so brace yourselves.
 And have fun.
 Last suggestion for the big girls and guys at The Hut: if you open a specialty coffee place in one of your locations, I will certainly be a TH groupie 😉

 The vlog is up on my YouTube Channel.
-Looking forward to hear your thoughts on it.
-Hope you have as much fun with it as I had filming it.
+I look forward to hearing your thoughts on it.
+Hope you have as much fun with it as I had while filming it.
 Subscribe to the channel for more of this madness, will ya?